Can you have two insurance policies on one car?

 Paying for two car insurance policies could end up being very costly, because you’ll probably find yourself paying two premiums for one pay-out.

-It could also become seriously complicated if you need to make a claim.
+It could also become seriously complicated if you need to make a car insurance claim.

-- Both insurance providers will need to agree on how much each should contribute to your pay-out.
+In that case, both insurance providers will need to agree on your car’s value, and how much each should contribute to your pay-out.
 If they disagree, your claim could take far longer to process.

-- Because you’re effectively making two claims, the cost of your premiums could increase.
+• Because you’re effectively making two claims, it could have a greater impact on the cost of your premiums at renewal.

 How can I avoid doubling up on my car insurance?